What is the best alternative to AT&T landline phone service?

 Millions of US residents still enjoy a landline phone service, but technology has advanced the traditional landline service, and AT&T has not kept up.

-The good news is that the alternative landline providers offer lower costs and even better features to save you money on your landline phone, while still providing you a service you know and love.
+The good news is that the alternative landline providers offer lower costs and even better features to save you money on your landline phone while still providing you with a service you know and love.

 Let's recap the best alternative deals to AT&T landline.